-Democratic executive branch leaders (such as governor) are severely hampered without a supportive legislative branch.
+Democratic executive branch leaders (such as Governor) are severely hampered without a supportive legislative branch.

 So getting to the polls (or voting absentee) for each is just the first step!

-Unlike a river running downstream — where the runoff from the top tends to flood the banks below — down-ballot candidates do not automatically gain from voters for president or governor.
+Unlike a river running downstream — where the runoff from the top tends to flood the banks below — down-ballot candidates do not automatically gain from voters for President or Governor.

 Every Democrat needs to learn about and vote in EVERY race on the ballot.

-Local and county government are the closest to the voters in impacting their lives.
+Local and county governments are the closest to the voters in impacting their lives.
 But state representatives and senators also vote on bills concerning education, energy, environment, budget, taxes, individual and municipal rights, and other issues that directly impact our everyday lives.